-- Synchronous exams (both SEC 001 & H01)

-- Thu 10/21, 4:10pm: Midterm exam #1

-- Thu 11/18, 4:10pm: Midterm exam #2

-- Tue 12/21, 4:20pm: Final exam

-- Probably online but possibly in-person (TBD)

-- All students in both SEC 001 and SEC H01

-MUST take the exams at those times.
-There

-are no make-up or alternate exams.

-- If you cannot make any of those exams, please take the course next semester.
+- Synchronous & in-person exams for all sections - Thursday, Feb 24, 4:10pm: Midterm exam #1 - Thursday, Apr 14, 4:10pm: Midterm exam #2 - Tuesday, May 10, 4:20pm: Final exam - May switch to online format if necessary - All students in all sections MUST take the exams at those times.
+There are no make-up or alternate exams. - If you cannot make any of those exams, please take the course next semester. - If you receive extended time accommodation, you cannot have a class after this class